Corporate marketers, are you ready? I’m going to ask you a difficult question.

 4. Bring your observations back to the work environment

 What are people talking about in your organization?
 Are they talking about what you have noticed?
 Are YOU talking about what you have noticed?
 Are you noticing whether your company is in sync with what you have observed?
+Call your customer service number.
+Go on your website.
+Are there disconnects between what you observed and how you do business?
 With whom can you kindle this conversation in your business?

 Relevance in the new marketplace is coming to rely on the burgeoning cultural influences from and on younger generations.
 Don’t let “a blind eye” impede your contribution to your company’s innovation and growth.